anara-analytics/decision-intelligence-inventory-optimization-olist/README.md

 This project demonstrates a scalable analytical framework that can be applied across retail, e-commerce, and logistics industries to improve supply chain efficiency and data-driven decision-making.

+## Repository Note

+Due to GitHub file size limitations, this repository includes representative sample data and SQL import scripts instead of the complete dataset.
+The sample preserves the original database schema, table relationships, data structure, referential integrity, and SQL workflow used in the full project.
+All data preprocessing, forecasting, analytical models, business logic, financial analyses, and Power BI dashboards were developed using the complete project dataset.
+The sample files are provided solely to demonstrate the project's architecture, implementation, and analytical methodology in a GitHub-friendly format.

 ---

 ## Business Problem